 On December 3, 2020, class action complaints were filed against the Company on behalf of putative classes of direct and indirect purchasers of the drug Bystolic.
 On December 23, 2020, six individual purchasers of Bystolic, CVS, Rite Aid, Walgreen, Kroger, Albertsons, and H-E-B, filed complaints against the Company.
 On March 15, 2021, the plaintiffs in these actions filed amended complaints.
 All amended complaints are substantively identical.
 The plaintiffs in these actions allege that, beginning in 2012, Forest Laboratories, the manufacturer of Bystolic, entered into anticompetitive agreements when settling patent litigation related to Bystolic with seven potential manufacturers of a generic version of Bystolic: Hetero, Torrent, Alkem/Indchemie, Glenmark, Amerigen, Watson, and various of their corporate parents, successors, subsidiaries, and affiliates.
 ANI itself was not a party to patent litigation with Forest concerning Bystolic and did not settle patent litigation with Forest.
 The plaintiffs named the Company as a defendant based on the Company's January 8, 2020 Asset Purchase Agreement with Amerigen.
 The complaints alleged that the 2013 patent litigation settlement agreement between Forest and Amerigen violated federal and state antitrust laws and state consumer protection laws by delaying the market entry of generic versions of Bystolic.
 Plaintiffs alleged they paid higher prices as a result of delayed generic competition.
 Plaintiffs sought damages, trebled or otherwise multiplied under applicable law, injunctive relief, litigation costs and attorneys' fees.
 The complaints did not specify the amount of damages sought from the Company or other defendants and the Company at this early stage of the litigation cannot reasonably estimate the potential damages that the plaintiffs will seek.
 The cases have been consolidated in the United States District Court for the Southern District of New York as In re Bystolic Antitrust Litigation, Case No. 20-cv-005735 (LJL).
 On April 23, 2021, the Company and other defendants filed motions to dismiss the amended complaints.
 On January 24, 2022, the court dismissed all claims brought by the plaintiffs without prejudice.
-The court granted the plaintiffs until February 22, 2022 to file amended complaints, which were filed on that date.
+The court granted the plaintiffs until February 22, 2022 to file amended complaints, which were filed in federal court in the Southern District of New York, on that date.
 The newly amended complaints contain substantially similar claims.
-The Company disputes any liability in these matters.
+On April 19, 2022, the Company and other defendants filed motions to dismiss the newly amended complaints.
+On May 23, 2022, the plaintiffs filed oppositions to the motions to dismiss and, on June 24, 2022, the Company and other defendants filed replies to those oppositions.
+On February 21, 2023, the Company and the defendants' motions to dismiss all actions were granted with prejudice.
+Plaintiffs have thirty days to file an appeal.